sebilm/ioBroker.myuplink/README.md

 ## myuplink.com adapter for ioBroker

 This ioBroker adapter receives data from myUplink.com.
+Settings that have been enabled for this by myUplink can be changed.

 ## Configuration